 Poems newly published and forthcoming appear in Southword Journal, Menstruation Anthology, The Poet’s Quest for God, Glasgow Review of Books, LRC, The White Wall Review, Minola Review, Room Magazine, CV2, Gutter Magazine (Scotland), Catherine the Great Anthology, NationalPoetry Month.ca2017, Grey Borders and The Rusty Toque.
 An interview will appear in Mentor Me: Instruction and Advice for Aspiring Writers.

 Graham’s poem, “Kick the Can” from Taddle Creek is included in the Notable Poems list for 2015 for Best Canadian Poetry 2016.

-Graham has been invited to read at the Bowery Poetry Club in New York City and the 4th International Congress of Language and Literature in Linares, Mexico.
+Graham read at the Bowery Poetry Club in New York City and the 4th International Congress of Language and Literature in Linares, Mexico.